Thomas-K-John/generative-ai-projects/projects/text_to_speech_agent/README.md

-# Project 3: Generative AI Text-to-Speech Assistant (Bedrock, Polly, Strands Agents)
+# Project 3: Agentic AI Text-to-Speech Assistant (Bedrock, Polly, Strands Agents)

 ## Project Overview
 - __Less Code (15 lines), More Logic in English (30 lines):__ This project demonstrates how agentic models and advances in Large Language Models (LLMs) are transforming traditional programming.
 Instead of writing scripts using programming languages, you can now describe tasks in natural language, and intelligent agents orchestrate the execution.